MyReceptivaTM Test Information

 If your BCL6 results are positive, you have a 90% or greater chance that endometriosis is present and confirmable via laparoscopy.*

 A positive MyReceptivaTM result indicates the likelihood that endometriosis will be found via surgery.
-The positive result helps justify the need for surgery in patients with previously undiagnosed pain.
+The positive result helps justify the need for further follow up with an endometriosis specialist.
 For women with fertility issues, various treatment options such as hormone suppression can also be considered to provide new pathways to pregnancy.

 negative result